On the lattices of exact and weakly exact structures: Lattice structures

 \begin{proof} Same as for Theorem \ref{iso 2}. \end{proof}

-\begin{theorem} If $\mathcal{A}$ is an additively finite, Hom-finite Krull-Schmidt category then the two lattices $(\Cbf(\A), \leq, \wedge, \vee_{Cbf})$ and $(\Cbim(B), \subseteq, \cap, \vee_{Cbim})$ are isomorphic. \end{theorem} \begin{proof} As already verified in Theorem \ref{iso 3}, the evaluation map $Ev_X$ preserves the order and the meet-semi-lattice structure.
-But the join for closed sub-bimodules is given by intersections on both sides, therefore $Ev_X$ also preserves the join-semi-lattice structure. \end{proof}
+\begin{theorem} If $\mathcal{A}$ is an additively finite, Hom-finite Krull-Schmidt category then the two lattices $(\Cbf(\A), \leq, \wedge, \vee_{Cbf})$ and $(\Cbim(B), \subseteq, \cap, \vee_{Cbim})$ are isomorphic. \end{theorem} \begin{proof} As already verified in Theorem \ref{iso 3}, the evaluation map $Ev_X$ preserves the order and the meet-semilattice structure.
+By definition, its restriction to closed sub-bifunctors is a poset isomorphism with the lattice $(\Cbim(B), \subseteq, \cap, \vee_{Cbim})$.
+Thus, it is a lattice isomorphism by Lemma \ref{lattice_iso = poset_iso}. \end{proof}